MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Broader Impact Statement

 \textbf{Framing of privacy.} Privacy is a nuanced topic with many societally, culturally, and generationally-specific interpretations.
 We took inspiration from Marwick and Boyd \cite{marwick2014networked}'s framework of \emph{networked privacy}, which posits that users posting public videos might \emph{encode} private information -- enough so that their intended viewership (friends, possibly) can catch the gist, but not enough so as to leak private details like phone numbers to the world.

-Through the lens of networked privacy, we see key differences between studying videos on a moderated platform, versus NLP work that trains models from the open web (e.g. \cite{raffel2020t5, brown2020language}).
-When YouTube users upload videos, they seem to understand details of its privacy policy, beyond consenting to it \cite{kang2015my}.
-YouTubers typically upload their own videos \cite{strangelove2020watching}.
-These details differ from text on the open web.
+Through the lens of networked privacy, we see key differences between studying videos on a moderated platform, versus NLP work that trains models from the open web (e.g. \cite{devlin2018bert, raffel2020t5, brown2020language}).
+When YouTube users upload videos, they tend to understand details of its privacy policy, beyond consenting to it \cite{kang2015my}.
+Likewise, YouTubers typically upload their own videos \cite{strangelove2020watching}; the platform deters users from re-posting other users' content.
+These factors differ from text on the open web.
 Today, `data brokers' post private details (like phone numbers) to the web for profit \cite{crain2018limits}; concerningly, a study on language models suggests that models are vulnerable at \emph{memorizing} this private information \cite{carlini2020extracting}.

 It is worth examining our research through other framings of privacy as well.
 For example, internet platforms profit off of user data, whereas users do not share equally in these profits \cite{fuchs2011alternative}.
 For this, and for the other reasons mentioned, we aim to release our model only for research-based use.